Ignite-Laboratories/Enigmaneering/enigma2/E2S1 - Index Diminishment.md

     [ 1 1 1   0 0 0 0 ] (112) = ⌊(2⁷/8) * 7⌋
                   ⬑ The trailing zeros

-Now you can recursively apply this operation against an index one pattern bit width smaller in size until you reach zero bits -
+Here the _diminishment_ is considered to be the abstract bit pattern to use, while the value of the pattern is considered to be the _interval._  Now you can recursively apply this operation against an index one pattern bit width smaller until you reach the end of the target index -

     𝑛 = 𝑛 - 3